gvwilson/sensibleadventures/cloudherd/new.md

 The soldier released him.
 "My apologies.
 And thank you."
 He swept his gaze across everyone on the cloud.
 "Thank you all."

 "Hmph."
 Grappa Gas scowled at the impassive soldier.
-"So what was so aching important you just couldn't leave it behind?"
+"What was so aching important you just couldn't leave it behind?"

 "My men."
-The soldier nodded toward the bundle at his feet.
-"These are the ones who didn't make it.
-I promised them we would give them a proper remembrance."
+The soldier nodded toward the bundle at his feet, his face set.
+"I promised them we would give them a proper farewell."

-Half a dozen expressions flitted across Grappa Gas's face, leaving a look of weariness in their wake.
+Half a dozen expressions flitted across Grappa Gas's face as he realized what their cargo was.
 "Ah.
 Sorry, lad.
 I'm sorry."
+He hesitated.
+"And that magic you did---I hope it didn't cost more than you can afford."

-The soldier nodded.
-"Thank you."
-He glanced over his shoulder, where the forest's creatures were tearing every man-made thing in the camp to pieces.
+The soldier glanced over his shoulder.
+Behind them, the forest creatures were tearing every man-made thing in the camp to pieces.
+"It doesn't matter.
+All that matters is that my men are safe."

-"Not to worry, honored," one of the men beside Noxy said, his accent as burred as any cloudherd's.
-"We'll come back in the spring and set the ghosts of the others to rest."
+"Safe as houses, honored," one of the men beside Noxy said, his accent as burred as any cloudherd's.
+"And don't worry.
+Stale's folk will give your dead a proper send-off."

-Granna Fee's eyes popped open in shock.
-Grappa Gas spun to look at the man, who grinned up at him insolently.
-"Oh, and thanks for the pull-up," he said.
+Grappa Gas spun around.
+"You!
+What are *you* doing here?"

+The man who had spoken wiped a his nose on his sleeve and grinned humorlessly.
+"Flying, by the looks of it.
+Hey, Fee!"
+He patted the cloud.
 "Mind if I take over for a bit?"